chenllliang/MLS/README.md

 # We place the MLS criterion inside fairseq repo's criterion folder .
 # Make sure you have the same version of pytorch and CUDA, we use torch 1.9.0+cu111
 ```

+We adopt mosesdecoder for tokenization , subword-nmt for BPE and fairseq for training pipelines.

 ## Preprocess